avrilcoghlan/cholerabook/docs/source/vibriogenomes2.rst

 relatively rapid laboratory test, to see if the *V. cholerae* cells will agglutinate in O1 antisera (containing anti-O1-antigen antibodies) (`CDC 1994`_); while to determine whether a
 *V. cholerae* isolate belongs to the O2 serogroup, one must test for agglutination in O2 antisera (containing anti-O2-antigen antibodies).
 In other words, the serogroup is a laboratory phenotype that reflects the surface structure of the O-antigen.
-Antiserium raised against the *V. cholerae* O1 antigen, or *V. cholerae* O139 antigen, usually raised in rabbits, are commercially available and can be used in slide agglutinationtests (`Kaper et al 1995`_).
+Antisera raised against the *V. cholerae* O1 antigen, or *V. cholerae* O139 antigen, usually raised in rabbits, are commercially available and can be used in slide agglutination tests (`Kaper et al 1995`_).

 .. _Murase et al 2022: https://pubmed.ncbi.nlm.nih.gov/35930328/